Become a mentor - shape the future talent!

 I’m so grateful for her giving up her time for me.
 Alumni can act as a support network for undergraduates who might not always have one.”

 Join our pool of talented mentors:

-Read the 'Factsheet for mentors' for more info - Our factsheet for mentors sets out the key features of the programme and what's expected.
+Read the 'Factsheet for mentors' - Our factsheet for mentors sets out the key features of the programme and what's expected.
 Please read this before you apply.

 See eMentoring timeline for what happens when.